lnardon/Hendrix/README.md

 # Hendrix

-Hendrix is a website to visually help with music composition on the guitar.
+Hendrix is a website designed to visually assist with music composition on the guitar.
+Choose a root note and scale, and the correct notes will be displayed on the fretboard.

 <img src="./demo.gif" style="width: 100%"/>

+Access the website here => https://hendrix-lnardon.vercel.app/

 </br>